 Gen. Hoyt Vandenberg, the acting AAF Chief of Staff at the time.
 Ramey is providing Vandenberg an update on the very fluid situation in-the-field at Roswell.

 Finally Ramey outlines how the situation was being treated publicly and how they were going to cover it up.
-First he assures Vandenberg that the earlier highly inflammatory Roswell base press release (referred to as the "MISSTATE MEANING OF STORY") was the work of an Army counter-intelligence team ("CIC/TEAM"), but that the "NEXT SENT OUT PR" (Press Release) would be "OF WEATHER BALLOONS."
-Ramey finishes with the statement that the weather balloon story might be better accepted if they also added weather balloon radar target demonstrations.
+First he assures Vandenberg that the earlier highly inflammatory Roswell base press release (referred to as the "MISSTATE RELEASE OF STORY") was the work of an Army counter-intelligence team ("CIC/TEAM"), but that the "NEXT SENT OUT PR" (Press Release) would be "OF WEATHER BALLOONS."
+Ramey finishes with the statement that the weather balloon story might be better accepted if they also added weather balloon radar target demonstrations using other "TEAMS" or "CREWS".
 This apparently was the impetus for the national debunking campaign using the devices that followed over the next few days.

 Click on to image to view complete text reconstruction of Ramey message